 The latest helmet technology released from Trek, Wavecel is an inner-helmet liner that functions similarly to MIPS by allowing the liner to compress and shear laterally separate from the outer protective shell, offering a claimed 48 times greater efficacy at preventing concussions than standard high density EPS foam.
 While Wavecel is specific only to Bontrager/Trek helmets right now, the technology offers consummate protection alongside MIPS technologies and other additional safety helmet liners.
 With the ability to disperse significant impact while maintaining a lightweight and breathable composition, Wavecel technology will surely be gaining traction with riders in the coming years.

 Koroyd impact protection offers similar concussion reduction technology, albeit in a completely different manner from Wavecel and MIPS entirely.
 Koroyd protection is a system of high density tubes that are welded together to form a sort of honeycomb layer that absorbs direct and angular impacts with greater efficiency than standard EPS foam.
-Perhaps the greatest feature of Koroyd is that it doesn’t impact the ability for a helmet to equip MIPS, so you can potentially combine benefits of both technologies, resulting in the maximum level of performance available.
+Perhaps the greatest feature of Koroyd is that it doesn’t impact the ability of a helmet to equip MIPS, so you can potentially combine the benefits of both technologies, resulting in the maximum level of performance available.

-Hopefully by now you’ve narrowed down your style of helmet, and are looking for options that give additional protection outside of the helmets hard shell.
-Safety features like Wavecel, Koroyd, or MIPS all greatly enhance a helmets safety level, reducing head injuries while striving for all day comfort and breathability.
+Hopefully by now you’ve narrowed down your style of helmet, and are looking for options that give additional protection outside of the helmet's hard shell.
+Safety features like Wavecel, Koroyd, or MIPS all greatly enhance a helmet's safety level, reducing head injuries while striving for all-day comfort and breathability.
 It’s important to match your helmet with the style of riding you are looking to do, ensuring that your helmet gives you as much protection as possible as well as being designed specifically for the style of riding you are looking to explore.